HIV and Immunizations

 - Tetanus, diphtheria, and pertussis (whooping cough).
-A single vaccine called Tdap protects adolescents and adults against the three diseases.
-Every 10 years, a repeat vaccine against tetanus and diphtheria (called Td) is recommended.
+A single vaccine called Tdap protects adolescents and adults against these three diseases.

 What about travel and immunizations?

 Regardless of destination, all travelers should be up to date on routine vaccinations.
-Those traveling to destinations outside the United States may need immunizations against diseases present in other parts of the world, such as cholera or yellow fever.
+People who plan to travel outside the United States may need to be vaccinated against diseases that are present in other parts of the world, such as cholera or yellow fever.

 If you have HIV, talk to your health care provider about any vaccines you may need before you travel.

-To prepare for your trip, read information from CDC on Travelers with Weakened Immune Systems.
+To prepare for your trip, read information from the Centers for Disease Control and Prevention (CDC) on Travelers with Weakened Immune Systems.

 This fact sheet is based on information from the following sources:

-- From CDC: CDC Health Information for International Travel: Chapter 8: Advising Travelers with Specific Needs: Immunocompromised Travelers
+- Health Information for International Travel: Chapter 5: Travelers with Additional Considerations: Immunocompromised Travelers

 - Call 1-800-448-0440